wordofwarning/wordofwarning.org/coronavirus/index.md

 rootpath: "../"

 # ABOUT THE SHOW - GENERIC
-artist: "Coronavirus (COVID-19) Outbreak Information" # the name of the artist or company
+artist: "Coronavirus (COVID-19) Outbreak<br>&nbsp;Information for Audiences + Artists" # the name of the artist or company
-artist_size: 3
+artist_size: 2
 season: "Coronavirus (COVID-19) Outbreak Information"

 # ABOUT THE SHOW - LAYOUT